singlanitin661/namaste-react/Lecture6/Notes.md

 - `Access-Control-Allow-Headers` specifies the headers allowed in the actual request, including 'Origin,' 'X-Requested-With,' 'Content-Type,' and 'Accept'.
 Adjust these according to your needs.

-## Follows two things :
-1) Seperation of concerns
-2) Single responsibilty principle

-## Advantage
-1) Can use different tech-stacks for different things

 ## How these services are connnected?
 All the services run on their own specific-port